 Board games and jigsaws

-Garmin GPS pre-loaded with a number of local walks, maps, guidebooks and compass
+Garmin GPS pre-loaded with a number of local walks

 Can I bring my dog?

-We provide poo bags, water and food bowls and a doggie first aid kit!
+Please clean up after your dog, we provide poo bags, water and food bowls and a canine first aid kit.

 What do I need to bring?